 \section{Annotation Result Analysis}

-Our comprehensive analysis of annotation data revealed that, overall, GPT-4 generates fewer erroneous simplification outputs compared to Control-T5, demonstrating higher ability in simplification.
-GPT-4 excels in maintaining the original meaning, whereas Control-T5 often falls short in this dimension.
-Nevertheless, GPT-4 is not without flaws; its most frequent mistake involves substituting lexical expressions with more complex ones.
+Our comprehensive analysis of annotation data reveals that, overall, LLMs generate fewer erroneous simplification outputs compared to Control-T5, demonstrating higher ability in simplification.
+Larger models, such as GPT-4 and Qwen2.5-72B, excel at preserving meaning compared to smaller models like Llama-3.2-3B and Control-T5.
+However, larger LLMs are not without flaws; their most common error is replacing simpler lexical expressions with more complex ones.